emb-riscv/specs-markdown/memory-map.md

 # Memory map

-The memory map is implementation specific, the only reserved area is a slice of 256 MiB at the end of the memory space.
+Generally the RISC-V microcontroller memory map is implementation specific; the only reserved area is a slice of 256 MiB at the end of the memory space.

 For 32-bits devices, the reserved system area is **0xF0000000-0xFFFFFFFF**.

 For 64-bits devices, the reserved system area is **0xFFFFFFFF'F0000000-0xFFFFFFFF'FFFFFFFF**.

-Typical embedded RISC-V devices have:
+Typical RISC-V microcontroller devices have:

 - a **read-only code** area, usually at 0x00000000, but the actual address may be implementation specific (typically flash)
 - a **read-write data** area (typically RAM)
 - an implementation specific **peripheral** area.